aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-tsv-to-xlt/_index.md

 {{% blocks/products/pf/agp/content h2="Merge TSV to XLT in Java Online for Free" %}}

-The following example demonstrates how to merge TSV to XLT in Java.
+The following example demonstrates how to merge TSV to XLT in Aspose.Cells for Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge TSV to XLT.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLT file.
 If you develop code in Java, this will be simpler than it sounds.
 See Java example that merges TSV to XLT.